palantirnet/federated-search-demo/README.md

 4. Log in to the virtual machine (the VM): `vagrant ssh`
 5. Build, install, and enable demo content: `phing install-all`
   * When prompted, you may choose to empty the current SOLR index.
 This action is recommended when re-installing all sites, but not one site.
   * If you wish to install without Domain Access, run `phing install-no-domain`.
-In that case, two sites will be built with 20 pieces of content.
+In that case, three sites will be built with 30 pieces of content.
 6. Visit your D8 (standalone) site at [http://d8.fs-demo.local](http://d8.fs-demo.local)
 7. Visit your D8 (domain access) site at:
    - [http://d8-1.fs-demo.local](http://d8-1.fs-demo.local)